yigitarpacioglu/RedditClone/README.md

 ## :star: 16.04.2021 <br>

-Conntection String has added to web config. <br>
+Conntection String has added to web config.
 Web UI Layer has been created with ASP.NET Mvc. <br>

 ![businessLayer](https://user-images.githubusercontent.com/75935753/115037482-30464180-9ed7-11eb-8cba-a15665f854be.jpg)

 ## :star: 16.04.2021 <br>

 Business Layer has been created <br>